RobinSchmidt/RS-MET/ReadMe.md

 │   └── AudioPlugins/          # VST/AU/... plugins
 │       └── ToolChain/         # 👈 An all-in-one plugin.
 This is the MAIN GIG in this repo!
 └── Tests/                     # Tests for the algorithms (unit tests, benchmarks, experiments, ...)
-    └── TestsRosicAndRapt/     # Command line app with tests for rapt and rosic
+    └── TestsRosicAndRapt/     # Console app with tests for rapt and rosic
 ```

 The "Libraries" folder contains a "RobsJuceModules" subfolder which contains a couple of my own JUCE modules, conforming to the way, JUCE itself is organized into modules.
 The rapt module (Rob's Audio